The 8 Best Dog Life Jackets Australia: Tested & Evaluated 2023

 In addition to this, while some breeds were practically born to swim (2), for others it does not come naturally.

-“There are also some breeds who have a weight distribution (Bulldogs for example) that would not make it possible for them to swim very well without a life vest”, says Michele Godlevski, a certified dog trainer in an interview for AKC (3).
+“There are also some breeds who have a weight distribution that would not make it possible for them to swim very well without a life vest”, says Michele Godlevski, a certified dog trainer in an interview for AKC (3).

 So when is it necessary to use dog floaties?
+Our panel of independent experts have some suggestions.
 At the pool, at the beach, where the water is shallow and conditions are controlled, most dogs will probably do fine without a life jacket (4).
 However, you should still keep an eye on your dog at all times, especially if you are not sure about their swimming skills.

 If the water is deep, you are on any kind of a boat and in not-so-perfect weather conditions, it’s always a good idea to have your dog wear a water safety vest.
 After all, better safe than sorry!

-What to Look for In Dog Life Jackets
+What I Look for In Dog Life Jackets

 The primary function of a life jacket is, of course, to float.
 Dog life jackets are usually filled with polypropylene foam or a similar material that lets them stay afloat.
 Any good life jacket must be buoyant enough to support the weight of your dog.
 However, some of them have more floaty padding than others.
 Some also have it on the belly, while on other’s it’s just on the back side.

 Some dog safety vests also come with floating filling around the neck to ensure your dog’s head stays afloat.
-Every dog is different but the key is finding the balance between enough buoyancy and providing enough freedom of movement to your dog.
+Every dog is different but our team of experts say the key is finding the balance between enough buoyancy and providing enough freedom of movement for your dog.

 To enhance the visibility effect, some life jackets also come with reflective patches or reflective piping.
 These help make your pooch more noticeable in low visibility conditions, like at dusk or when it’s dark.